Tonaion02/Excali-Fan/README.md

 ## Project Architecture
 ![architecture_image](doc/arc.png)

-## Services used
+## Technologies and Services used
 - **Azure App Service**: It is used to run the web-app server that use Spring.
 - **Azure SignalR**: It is used to lighten the server load by handling client WebSocket connections and sending messages to clients within the same group.
 - **Azure EntraId**: It is used to manage user authentication.
 It allows users to log in using a Microsoft account.
-- **Azure KeyVault**: It is used to manage the secrets that are used by other services(Azure SignalR accountKey, Azure Blob Storage accountKey...)
+- **Azure KeyVault**: It is used to manage the secrets that are used by other services(like for example Azure SignalR accountKey and Azure Blob Storage accountKey).
 - **Azure Blob Storage**: It is used to persist boards in memory.
 - **Azure Function**: It is used to handle some bulk operations: download, delete and upload boards.